 5. My ambition at the time was to be the next Enid Blyton or the next David Starkey.

-6. I wear odd socks on purpose.
+6. I wear odd socks.

 7. I make to-do lists because I enjoy crossing things off them.